Medicare Advantage vs. Medigap

 While Medigap premiums are generally higher than Medicare Advantage, Medigap will likely charge you lower out-of-pocket expenses.
 You’ll need to calculate how much you expect to pay for health care over a year and compare that to your annual premium cost.

-Finding a Medigap plan that works for you can be less confusing because there are only 10 types to choose from.
+Finding a Medigap plan that works for you can be less confusing because there are only eight types to choose from.
 This can simplify enrolling in Medicare.

 Can You Switch Between Medicare Advantage and Medigap?